aspose-total-cloud/Aspose.Total-Products/total/en/nodejs/conversion/pptm-to-ps/_index.md

 ---title: Convert PowerPoint to PS, PPTM to PS FREE Converter or Nodejs SDKdescription: Free Conversion of PPTM to PS by using Nodejs Cloud APIs & SDKs.
-Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---
+Also Create, Edit & Render Microsoft PowerPoint documents in the Cloud.---